Many chemicals partition in water and can exert adverse effects on aquatic systems threatening the survival of the members of these ecosystems.

 The unscaling layer contains the statistics of the outputs.
 We use the automatic method as before.

-The next graph represents the neural network for this example.
+The following graph represents the neural network for this example.

 The fourth step is to select an appropriate training strategy.
 It is composed of two parameters:

-The error term chosen is the normalized squared error .
-It divides the squared error between the outputs from the neural network and the targets in the data set by its normalization coefficient.
-If the normalized squared error has a value of 1, then the neural network is predicting the data 'in the mean,' while a value of zero means a perfect prediction of the data.
+The error term chosen is the normalized squared error.
+It divides the squared error between the neural network outputs and the data set’s targets by its normalization coefficient.
+If the normalized squared error has a value of 1, then the neural network predicts the data ‘in the mean,’ while a value of zero means a perfect data prediction.
 This error term does not have any parameters to set.

-The regularization term is the L2 regularization .
-It is applied to control the complexity of the neural network by reducing the value of the parameters.
+The regularization term is the L2 regularization.
+It is applied to control the neural network’s complexity by reducing the parameters’ value.
 We use a weak weight for this regularization term.

 Even though we are getting moderately good results, our model is far from perfect, mainly because of the small size of the Data Set we are working with.
-This might be one of the biggest issues of Machine Learning.
+This might be one of the most significant issues of Machine Learning.

-In this case, Model selection algorithms aren't very useful to improve our model's performance, as having a more complex arquitecture can also broaden the small Data Set problem.
+In this case, Model selection algorithms aren’t beneficial to improve our model’s performance, as having a more complex architecture can also broaden the small Data Set problem.

 The purpose of the testing analysis is to validate the generalization capabilities of the neural network.
 We use the testing instances in the data set, which have never been used before.